Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Capture-Recapture

 for MCMC iteration $k$ and we let $p^{(k)}=p^{(*)}$ and $\psi^{(k)}=\psi^{(*)}$ with probability $\text{min}(r,1)$; we retain $p^{(k)}=p^{(k-1)}$ and $\psi^{(k)}=\psi^{(k-1)}$ otherwise (Supporting Information, Appendix A; \citealt{hooten2019making}).
 The second stage does not involve tuning parameters and is unsupervised.

+After the first stage, the resulting sample for the model parameters $p$ and $\psi$ can be used to compute all possible numerators (and hence also denominators) of (\ref{eq:mhratio}) in parallel.
+For the homogeneous CR model, a parallelized intermediate computing step may not be necessary because the conditional mass function of $n$ can be evaluated quickly.
+However, in the heterogeneous CR models that follow, we need to use numerical or stochastic integration techniques to compute the components of the Metropolis-Hastings ratio (\ref{eq:mhratio}) and parallelization leads to substantial reductions in computing time.

 In the PX-DA framework based on the hierarchical CR model, $N=\sum_{i=1}^M z_i$ is treated as a derived quantity.
-In a recursive framework, we can obtain an MCMC sample for $N$ in a third computing stage where $N_0$ is sampled from its full-conditional distribution as $N_0^{(k)}\sim \text{Binom}(M-n,\psi^{(k)}(1-p^{(k)})^J/(\psi^{(k)}(1-p^{(k)})^J+1-\psi^{(k)}))$ and then $N^{(k)}=n+N_0^{(k)}$ for MCMC iteration $k=1,\ldots,K$.
+In a recursive framework, we obtain an MCMC sample for $N$ in a third computing stage where $N_0$ is sampled from its full-conditional distribution as $N_0^{(k)}\sim \text{Binom}(M-n,\psi^{(k)}(1-p^{(k)})^J/(\psi^{(k)}(1-p^{(k)})^J+1-\psi^{(k)}))$ and then $N^{(k)}=n+N_0^{(k)}$ for MCMC iteration $k=1,\ldots,K$.
 The quantity $N_0$ represents the undetected individuals from the superpopulation that were part of our study population.
 Critically, our model fit does not depend on this third stage, but the inference we obtain about abundance $N$ as a derived quantity is fully Bayesian.
 This is in contrast to the ``empirical Bayes'' estimator proposed by \citet{dorazio2013bayes} which depends on a point estimate of $N_0$ that is based on maximum likelihood estimators of the parameters.

-We demonstrate the application of recursive Bayes by fitting the hierarchical CR model to simulated data in the Supporting Information, Appendix B. We compared inference from both the conventional single-stage MCMC algorithm and the PPRB procedure and illustrated their equivalence.
+We demonstrate the application of this approach to multistage Bayesian computing by fitting the hierarchical CR model to simulated data in the Supporting Information, Appendix B. We compared inference from both the conventional single-stage MCMC algorithm and the PPRB procedure and illustrated their equivalence.